skyss0fly/AxeialOS/ReadMe.md

 # Note: this Branch is an Unofficial Rewrite of AxeialOS Rewritten for RustLang.
 I've also cleaned up the branch to automate the building and testing process.
 ## README INCOMPLETE
+## NOTE: IM WORKING ON THIS LOCALLY SO YOU WONT SEE REWRITE ANY TIME SOON
 # Bootloader:
 This Fork uses the Limine Bootloader